trufflezmc/ts-brewcraft/README.md

 ...but mainly the worst.

-> FOR ENTERTAINMENT PURPOSES ONLY.

-> Currently in development!
+> Currently in development, VERY broken and unfinished!

 ## Planned Features:

 **Grow Crops**

-- Grapes, Barley, Hops, Corn, Rice, and Agave.
+- Grapes, Barley, Hops, Corn, Rice, and Agave

 **Kegging, Distillation, Ageing**

-- Any food item can be fermented, distilled, or aged.
-That doesn't mean it's a good idea, though.
+- Adds a keg block that allows _any_ food item to be fermented, distilled, or aged.

+    (Whether that's a good idea is another story)

+**Bottling and packaging**

+- Get your fermented things into bottles for everyone to enjoy!

+**Unwanted surprises!**

+- Not only does this \*not\* come with a manual, you're going to find _everything_ out the hard way.

 ## Just like real life,

 **Everything is dangerous.**

-- With homebrewing comes explosions, poisoning, fire, and much more.
+- With homebrewing comes spills, poisoning, explosions, and much more.

-**It is tedious as heck.**
+**It is tedious and frustrating.**

-- Even if you get everything right, it's still a pain.
-Especially bottling.
+- Everything you do will be arduous.

 **Nothing you make is good for you.**